-Briton shot dead while traveling to luxury hotel in Argentina, report says
+British tourist shot dead outside luxury Argentina hotel, report says

-(CNN)A British man has been killed and his son injured while traveling by bus to a luxury hotel in Buenos Aires, Argentina, on Saturday, CNN affiliate TN reported.
+(CNN)A British man has been killed and his son injured a few meters from a luxury hotel in Buenos Aires, Argentina, on Saturday, CNN affiliate TN reported.

 The bus full of tourists was traveling from Ezeiza international airport to the Faena Hotel in the waterside Puerto Madero area when two attackers shot at it, TN said.